MICR5842 Principles of Infection and Immunity

 - This unit consists of lectures and tutorials covering the most clinically important bacterial, viral, fungal and parasitic pathogens, their diagnosis and control, as well as an introduction to immunology.
 Practical classes demonstrate common bacterial pathogens, laboratory techniques and the role of the diagnostic laboratory.

 - Students are able to (1) explain the features of micro-organisms; (2) discuss the features of microbial pathogenesis; (3) explain the chemotherapy of bacterial, viral, fungal and parasitic infection; (4) describe the role of the diagnostic laboratory in the management of infectious diseases; (5) explain how innate and adaptive immunity protect the host against infectious diseases; and (6) perform basic laboratory skills and discuss practices and policies for the prevention of infectious diseases.

-- Typically this unit is assessed in the following way: this comprises a multiple-choice examination during the semester (25 per cent), laboratory worksheets (12 per cent) and a two-hour end-of-semester examination (63 per cent).
+- Indicative assessments in this unit are as follows: this comprises a multiple-choice examination during the semester (25 per cent), laboratory worksheets (12 per cent) and a two-hour end-of-semester examination (63 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit.

 - enrolment in the Graduate Diploma in Infectious Diseases;

 - lectures/Practical Classes: 4 hours per week; labs/demonstrations: 2 hours per week

 Bannister, B. A. et al. Infection: Microbiology and Management, 3rd edn: Blackwell Science 2006